jhnwu3/BioNetGMMFit/README.md

 Furthermore, if one chooses to simulate Y_t instead of inputing their own, keep in mind, it will specifically only choose the first Y file listed in the directory for use as Y_0.

-### *PSO Inputs*
+### *Configuration Inputs*
-To set the parameters you want for your estimation run, open up PSO.csv and change the respective values.
+To set the parameters you want for your estimation run, double click or open the

+    Config.csv

+files and change the respective values.
 For instance, through excel

 | n_particles1 | 15 |
 |--------------|----|